awslabs/multi-model-server/README.md

 With the model files available locally, you can use the `portico-export` CLI to generate a `.model` file that can be used to serve inference with Portico.

-Open your terminal and go to the folder you just downloaded the files above into.
+Open your terminal and go to the folder that has the four files you just downloaded.
 In this next step we'll run `portico-export` and tell it our model's prefix is `squeezenet_v1.1` with the `model-name` argument.
 Then we're giving it the `model-path` to the model's assets.

 ```bash
 portico-export --model-name squeezenet_v1.1 --model-path .